 The following are the primary procedures we performed to address this critical audit matter.
 We evaluated the design and tested the operating effectiveness of certain internal controls related to the Company's process to develop estimates of total contract costs to be incurred for partially completed performance obligations.
 This included controls related to the estimated amount of time to complete the contracts, including the assessment of the nature and complexity of the work to be performed.
 We considered factors, including the value and stage of completion, to select certain customers' contracts to evaluate the Company's assumptions underlying the estimate of total contract costs to be incurred.
 We inspected the selected contracts to evaluate the Company's identification of performance obligations and the determined method for measuring contract progress.
 We compared the Company's original or prior period estimate of total contract costs to be incurred to the actual costs incurred for completed contracts to assess the Company's ability to accurately estimate costs.
 We inquired of operational personnel of the Company to evaluate progress to date, the estimate of remaining costs to be incurred, and factors impacting the amount of time and cost to complete the selected contracts, including the assessment of the nature and complexity of the work to be performed.
-We inspected contracts, including the assessment of the nature and complexity of the work to be performed.
-We inspected cortracts, including the assessment of the nature and complexity of the work to be performed.
-We inspected contracts for the selected contracts as a part of our evaluation of contract progress.
+We inspected correspondence, if any, between the Company and the customers for the selected contracts as part of our evaluation of contract progress.